denevell/Natch-Android/README.md

 ## Backlog

-* I should be able to delete a thread I own
+* I should be able to edit my thread title
 * Task: Start using gradle for normal builds
-* Task: Gradle for the junit tests

 ## Ice-box

+### Edit thread

+* I should see an error on edit thread if there
+* I should see a specific editing loading screen

 ### Delete thread